GOP candidate allegedly 'body slams' Guardian reporter

 Late last month, Jacobs reported that Gianforte had nearly $250,000 in shares in two index funds that had investments in Russian companies which were under U.S. sanctions.

-- Lauren Fox contributed to this report
+- Lauren Fox and David Chalian contributed to this report